algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 Sometimes we need to multiply two 64-bit integers to get a 128-bit integer — that usually serves as a temporary value and e. g. reduced by modulo right away.

 There are no 128-bit registers to hold the result of such multiplication, but `mul` instruction can operate in a manner [similar to division](/hpc/analyzing-performance/gcd/), by multiplying whatever is stored in `rax` by its operand and [writing the result](https://gcc.godbolt.org/z/4Gfxhs84Y) into two registers — the lower 64 bits of the result will go into `rdx`, and `rax` will have the higher 64 bits.

-Some languages have a special type to support such an operation:
+Some compilers have a separate type supporting this operation.
+In GCC and Clang it is available as `__int128`:

 ```cpp
 void prod(int64_t a, int64_t b, __int128 *c) {